Silicon-vacancy center in diamond

 The semi-divacancy model of the Si-V center, which is the same as for other group IV vacancy centers in diamond.

 Luminescence maps of the Si-V center in diamond produced by ion implantation: x-y (top) and x-z (bottom).
 The x-z depth map was measured along the black line in the top image.

 The silicon-vacancy center (Si-V) is an optically active defect in diamond (referred to as a color center) that is receiving an increasing amount of interest in the diamond research community.
 This interest is driven primarily by the coherent optical properties of the Si-V, especially compared to the well-known and extensively-studied nitrogen-vacancy center (N-V).
 While the negative Si-V^{−} center has received the majority of the silicon-vacancy center research, interest is growing in the neutral Si-V^{0} center as well.

+History

+Early observations of optical features later associated with the silicon-vacancy (Si-V) centre were made in the context of chemical vapour deposition (CVD) diamond growth.
+Collins et al. reported previously unseen absorption and emission lines in CVD diamond films, including a photoluminescence feature at ~1.681 eV, and studied its response to electron irradiation and annealing.

+A similar line at ~1.684 eV was earlier observed using cathodoluminescence spectroscopy by Vavilov et al. in CVD diamond, and was later linked to silicon incorporation when Zaitsev et al. detected the feature only in samples implanted with silicon ions.
+Their work suggested a quadratic dependence of cathodoluminescence intensity on implantation dose, although the defect structure remained uncertain at the time.

+Robins et al. observed a related transition at 1.675 eV (cathodoluminescence) / 1.681 eV (photoluminescence) in CVD diamond films with poor growth morphology, and suggested association with the neutral vacancy (GR1) centre due to a small uniaxial stress response.

+Further work by Clark and Dickerson confirmed the link between the defect and silicon through ion-implantation studies, and showed that annealing above ~600 °C enhanced the 1.681 eV emission following irradiation, indicating that vacancy mobility plays a role in defect formation.
+Their results supported a model in which the centre consists of a substitutional silicon atom adjacent to a lattice vacancy — a configuration consistent with later structural determination of the Si-V centre.

+These early studies laid the foundation for later detailed characterization of the split-vacancy structure and optical properties that define the Si-V centre today.

 Properties

 Crystallographic

 The Si-V center is formed by replacing two neighboring carbon atoms in the diamond lattice with one silicon atom, which places itself between the two vacant lattice sites.
 This configuration has a D_{3d} point group symmetry.